Public Affairs Section

 Through its cultural programming, the Public Affairs Section seeks to build long-lasting ties between peoples, to share U.S. expertise on topics of interest to host countries, and to explain American cultural values such as the rule of law, democracy, free-market economics, and the freedom of speech.

-The EducationUSA Advising Center is the only official guide to U.S. higher education.
+The EducationUSA Hong Kong is the only official guide to U.S. higher education.
 The advising center provides free, comprehensive and current information to students, parents and educators in Hong Kong and Macau about study and exchange opportunities in the United States.
-To invite our EducationUSA Advisor(s) to your institution, please check out the topics of interest and fill in an Education USA Presentation Request Form.

-The Advising Center also welcomes and supports the visits of U.S. higher education institutions.
-To learn more and to collaborate with EducationUSA around the globe, please visit U.S. Higher Education Community.
+The advising center also welcomes and supports the visits of U.S. higher education institutions.
+To learn more and to collaborate with EducationUSA around the globe, please visit Resources and Services for U.S. Higher Education Professionals.

 Come join our Facebook page to get free access to the most current U.S. admissions policies, testing information, and scholarship and international financial aid opportunities.
 You may also subscribe to our EducationUSA Hong Kong monthly newsletter.
 For specific inquiries, please email EducationUSA Hong Kong.